-Shopping cart integration for eCommerce Translation & Localization software [Case Study]
+Shopping cart integration for eCommerce Translation & Localization software [Use Case]

 Localization software depends on integration with shopping carts to automate most of its operations: translating every single piece of content: product names, descriptions, categories, graphics; converting currencies; managing shipping and orders, etc.